Information for Visa Applicants for Family Reunion for Spouses

-Foreigners who intend to join a family member residing in Germany may receive an entry visa valid up to 90 days that can be transferred into a residence permit by German Immigration Authorities after taking residence with the family member.
+Spouses who intend to join their spouse residing in Germany or jointly move with their spouse to Germany may receive an entry visa valid up to 90 days that can be transferred into a residence permit by German Immigration Authorities after taking residence with the family member.
 It is not possible to change the purpose of the visa request after submitting the application.

 Visa fees are payable in Nepali Rupees.
-The fees are fixed in Euro; therefore the equivalent in Nepali currency may vary according to the exchange rate.
+The fees are fixed in Euro (Currently 75 EUR); therefore the equivalent in Nepali currency may vary according to the exchange rate.
 The complete fee has to be paid upon application and will not be refunded in case the visa application is rejected.

 The minimum time to process the application for a visa for family reunion takes approx. 3 months, since your application has to be forwarded to the competent immigration authorities in Germany for final approval.